 LANAP or Laser Assisted New Attachment Procedure is quite different and minimally invasive in treatment of advanced periodontal disease.
 Light energy is used to selectively remove the diseased tissue instead of a scalpel.
 The gum tissue is not peeled back from the teeth and bone.
 This minimally invasive technic causes little bleeding.
 No stitches are used and healing time and discomfort are significantly reduced.

 The Periolase used in LANAP is the only laser with proven research and FDA approval.
-Dr. Craig Long has been doing the LANAP procedure for thirteen years.
-He has published several articles on LANAP and teaches other doctors the LANAP procedure with Millennium Dental Technologies.

 Surgical Treatment Options